Netcare 911, indicate an interesting trend." />

 Make sure your child is safe

 One would think that, over the summer holiday season, South Africa’s coastal areas experience the greatest increase in drowning incidences.
-The country’s beaches are jam-packed with holidaygoers, young and old, who don’t necessarily put safety first while being in their relaxed environment.
 But the latest statistics from the emergency medical services provider, Netcare 911, indicate an interesting trend.

 It might not be your child, it might not even be your pool, but look away for 30 seconds and it might already be too late.